ccallawa/alyvix_server_doc/session_management.rst

 .. _session_management_session_description:

-To set the values for any of these settings, go to the endpoint above, enter the new value in the appropriate field, and press the :guilabel:`Save` icon to the right of the change you made.
+To set the values for any of these settings, go to the endpoint above, enter the new value in the appropriate field, and press the save icon |save-icon| to the right of the change you made.

 The endpoint above also contains the settings for individual sessions: